LukeMcCann/Atari_AssemblyProjects/README.md

 or if we wrote 200 two hundreds, 0 tens and 0 ones or 432 four hundreds, 30 tens and 2 ones.

+# Base 2 (Binary)

+So how do we count in base 2 you ask?

+As you can see from the decimal system examples, in base 10 we utilise 0 to 9 as out symbols.
+This equates to 10 symbols for use in defining our numbers in base 2 we only have two sumbols (1 and 0) as such if we want to count in binary we need to utilise the same logic on how we represent larger numbers in binary.

+                        1's
+                        0
+                        1

+Counting to 1 is easy, we have a bit that can be either 0 or 1 therefore we already have our answer.
+As soon as we want to count higher (say simply to 2) we need to take positional logic into account and add a new column to the left, grouping two bits together to be inerpreted as a new number altogether.

+                2's     1's
+                        0
+                        1
+                1       0
+                1       1

+As you can see we simply count to the base number then add a new positional column to represent the new number, in this case it is not representing the number of 10's we have but instead the number of 2's, remember that each time we reach the limit of how many numbers we can represent in our base count we must add a new positonal to represent the next number.

+        4's     2's     1's
+                        0                 = 0
+                        1                 = 1
+                1       0                 = 2
+                1       1                 = 3
+        1       0       0                 = 4

+This works the same for any positional numeric system, you simply need to know the base count to udnerstand how many symbols you have before you must add a new positional to represent higher numbers.

+The number of unique values which can be represented in binary utilising n bits is equivalent to 2^n.
+Therefore a 32 bit system can represent 2^32 numbers or 4,294,967,296 in total, while a 64 bit system can represent 2^64 numbers or 18,446,744,073,709,551,616.

+It is important to note that a a group of 8 bits is refferred to as a byte.
+Another way to look at this exaple is as such:

+       128's    64's    32's   16's    8's     4's     2's    1's
+       2^7     2^6     2^5     2^4     2^3     2^2     2^1     2^0
+        0       0       0       1       1       0       1       1

+      equivalent to decimal: 27
+      equivalent to Hex: 1B

+it is important to remember that the rightmost bit is often what we refer to as the lSB (Least Significant Bit).
+This bit has the least impact on the overal value whilst the leftmost bit is referred to as the MSB (Most Significant Bit) as it holds the highest value.

+In converting from binary to decimal we take the bit and multiply them by their value.

+        1 * 2^0 = 1
+        1 * 2^1 = 2
+        0 * 2^2 = 0
+        1 * 2^3 = 8
+        1 * 2^4 = 16

+Once the values are converted you simply sum the numbers together:

+        1 + 2 + 0 + 8 + 16 = 27

+Remember: leftmost zeros can be dropped as anything multiplied by zero is zero, therefore 10110 is the same as 00010110.

+## Fun Fact

+    A theory as to why we divide our days into 24 hours is that Ancient Egyptians liked to count in Base 12 using the joints in their fingers to do so, if you take your thumb and press each joint as you count (where the creases on your fingers are separating) then you can easily count in base 12.

 ----------------------------------------------------